rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 However, they could not ignore Mr. Goswami while he merrily created his TRP and established Republic TV.
 I have witnessed increased use of profanities by the politicians and the political commentators from the opposition.

 Having pointed out the importance of disruptive communication, let us focus on Whatsapp or other instant messaging apps.
-World over have been dragged into disruptive communication systems due to the end devices (cell phones) and numerous Instant messaging apps.
+People across the world have been dragged into disruptive communication systems by smart end devices (cell phones) and numerous Instant messaging apps.
 There are two sides to any tale.
 The brighter side is that communication has become easy for the self-employed unorganized workforce such as a carpenter, plumbers, electricians, and small artisans.
 Business communication has turned instant for the aggregators' firms.
 Consumers find it easy to communicate with service providers.
 However, large business establishments soon learned to use instant messaging to create disruptive interventions in personal privacies.
 I keep getting robot calls during important meetings.
 It had forced me to leave the phone switched off or decline calls.
 People have to learn to live incommunicado mode to escape the nuisance of disruptive intervention in personal space.
 Blocking numbers does more harm than solving privacy problems.
 The blocker apps create a database